Relieve Stress Fast

 To be honest, I am living a daily stress story.
-I am married with children and my parents are still living.
+I am married with children and my parents have struggled.
+As well, like many of us, I have extended family members that are going through hard times.
 Every family member needs something that I am not able to provide on a regular basis.

 There was point in my life where I felt like all of my family’s needs were crashing around me.
 I was so stressed that I was minimally functioning.